 Evaluation

 How manyLatents dispatches, evaluates, and samples embeddings.
-The core engine lives in experiment.py.
+The core engine lives in experiment.py; evaluation helpers live in evaluate.py.

 Algorithm Dispatch